Claas99/sprottenflotte_pred_tool/README.md

 ## Requirements

 - Python 3.10 or above.
-- Peotry is used for requirements settings
+- Poetry is used for requirements settings
 - Streamlit, Pandas, NumPy, PyTorch, etc., are specified in `pyproject.toml`.

 ## Contributing